fjwright/Run-REDUCE-0/README.md

   configure REDUCE directories and commands.
 Using this should allow Run-REDUCE to run on any platform.

-### Pre-release updates since v0.4
+### Version 0.5 updates (since v0.4)

 * Button to duplicate selected version added to REDUCEConfigDialog.
 * Descenders in text are no longer cut off (on Windows) in REDUCEConfigDialog.
-* Clicking on the `Send Input` button when REDUCE is not running no longer throws an error.
 * Better handling of `Load Packages...` and `Packages Root Dir`.
-* Disable earlier and later input buttons as appropriate.
+* Disable the earlier and later input buttons as appropriate.
 * Enable or disable menu items etc. according to whether REDUCE is running.
 Allow REDUCE to be restarted.
 * `Quit` menu item renamed to `Exit`, and a new `Stop REDUCE` item added to the `REDUCE` menu.
+* Correct REDUCEConfigDialog with a non-default look-and-feel.

+### Pre-release updates since v0.5